Why your child needs to learn how to get dressed

-If you’re having trouble teaching your child with disability or development delay to get dressed, a qualified occupational therapist (OT) who works specifically with children might be able to help.
+If you’re having trouble teaching your child with disability or development delay to get dressed, an occupational therapist who works specifically with children might be able to help.
 OTs can give you strategies to teach your child to dress, or suggest equipment that can make the process easier.

 Development of skills for getting dressed

 Here’s a rough guide to dressing skills at different ages.
 Keep in mind that every child is different and will develop skills at different rates.

 - hold their arms out for sleeves and put their feet up for shoes

 - push their arms through sleeves and legs through pants

 - pull socks and shoes off.

 - take off unfastened coats

 - take off shoes when the laces are untied

 - help push down pants